Ajantha Mendis: ICC Awards

-On 10 September 2008, Ajantha Mendis has won the "Emerging Player of the Year" award at the ICC Awards ceremony in Dubai.
-Mendis was the top choice of the 25-person Voting Academy, coming in ahead of England's up-and-coming Stuart Broad, South Africa fast bowler Morne Morkel and fast bowler Ishant Sharma of India.
+On 10 September 2008, Ajantha Mendis won the "Emerging Player of the Year" award at the ICC Awards ceremony in Dubai.
+Mendis was the top choice of the 25-person Voting Academy, coming in ahead of England's up-and-coming Stuart Broad, South Africa's fast bowler Morne Morkel and India's fast bowler Ishant Sharma.

 The Emerging Player of the Year Award was one of eight individual prizes given at the 2008, ICC Awards.
 Players eligible for this award must be under 26 years of age at the start of the voting period (9 August 2007) and have played no more than five Test matches and/or 10 ODIs before the start of the voting period.